 Amongst the clearest and most treasured memories of my youth are the handful of roadtrips that I took with my dad, just the two of us.
 One that sticks out for me as particularly enjoyable was a trip to Pennsylvania where I needed to be on campus early for basketball camp check in the next day.

 The day started at the Morgan Manning house for the 4th of July town picnic and fair.
 Its the kind of tradition I had no idea I’d come to love about the town of Brockport, NY where I grew up.

 It was in fact the counter to my normal level of anxiety.
 Once when I was 5 or so I was in the bathroom while he was shaving.
 There were at least 8 of us, often more.
-As George Sr. said, watch out for hop-ons, you’re gonna have hop-ons.
-With two bathrooms overcrowding was not at all unusual.
-Anyway after a moment of observation he looked over at me, face half covered in thick white foam and half smoothly shaven and said.
+As George Bluth said, watch out for hop-ons, you’re gonna have hop-ons.
+Anyway, with two bathrooms overcrowding was not at all unusual so for me to be peeing while he shaved was not unusual.
+After a moment of observation he looked over at me, face half covered in thick white foam and half smoothly shaven and said.
 ‘Are you breathing.’
 I wasn’t.
 He said, ‘it’s okay.
 Breathe.’
 So I did.
 I’ve always been self-conscious, still am.

 For a couple of hours we howled with laughter.
 A reserved 40-something dad and his jock 15 year old son cracking up at the antics of a cast of eccentrics populating the set of a daytime soap opera.
 It was downright hysterical, silly and perfect.
 It was one of the best days of my childhood.
 It shouldn’t surprise me that the most meaningful and metaphorical journey of my life was a road trip with my dad in a minivan across the state when I was 20.

 Side note about my dad; He’s funny.
 Very funny.
 It’s a dry sense of humor, not needy, rarely reaching out, but often reactive and precise.
-I often feel manic in my need to get in a funny line at every opportunity, even inventing the opportunities, or just sticking a laugh line in as a non sequitur just to get the attention.
+I can be manic in my need to get in a funny line at every opportunity, even inventing the opportunities, or sticking a laugh line in as a non sequitur just to get the attention.
 It comes from a funnier place for my dad.
 He’s okay letting tons of good enough but not perfect pitches fly past, and then boom, HYSTERICAL.
 I’ve tried to learn from this, and to some degree I’ve calmed down.
 He’s such a good editor and knows when funny is funniest.
 My papa was that way as well.

 Fast forward to what can either be referred to as my first Junior year at college or my second sophomore year.
 I prefer the former, but whatever your druthers.

-It was a camp run by AHRC of NYC, the chapter that was the progenitor of the entire ARC movement.
+It was a camp run by AHRC of NYC, the chapter that was the progenitor of the entire Arc movement.
 I decided to approach her at the break.
 Turned out that being male, a decent fellow and willing made me qualified for a position there!
 Besides, Jodi would be there and I’d at least know one face.
 Might even get to see another side of her.
 So the dye was cast and my life turned at that moment and in many ways has never turned back.

 I can’t honestly tell you what conversations were had on this journey save one.
 I remember saying it and my dad has remembered it too.
 I told him that I had no idea what to expect.
 I told him that I was a little nervous but that I was thinking of it as 90 days and I can endure anything for 90 days.
 I’ve heard my dad proudly retell of hearing me saying that and he always follows it up by pointing out that after he left me that day he knew a change was coming for me.
 He was right.